UKDynasty/erin-symfony/README.md

 MFL sees picks for the next draft as "current year picks", and the API doesn't provide the "original owner" of these picks in its responses.
 Therefore, as soon as a new league year begins, the draft order must be set for the upcoming draft using `app:setdraftorder xxxx`.

 `xxxx` in the above examples is the calendar year in which the draft will take place.

+### TODO for live scoring/results

+- calling weeklyResults endpoint to set matchups as 'complete'